 TopGoldForum.com is for over 10 years, one of the prime online destination for information and discussion about forex trading, offshore companies, online investments and crypto-currencies like bitcoin.

-At the moment of writing there are almost 29,000 registered member and over 475,000 messages posted.
-I administrate this forum for over 10 years and I’ve learned a lot in this journey.
-I’m going to share with you every thing you need to knowto start, manage and monetize an online discussion forum.
+At the moment of writing, there are almost 34,000 registered members and over 475,000 messages posted.
+I administrate this forum for over 10 years and I’ve learned a lot on this journey.
+I’m going to share with you everything you need to know to start, manage and monetize an online discussion forum.

 2. How to start a forum